WANGZijian1994/Detect-Named-Entity-/README.md

 After using spacy retrain API, I have updated the German Language Model(https://github.com/WANGZijian1994/Detect-Named-Entity-/tree/master/spacyNER/RetrainModels) and test this model with dev data.

+I have followed the same steps when I worked with StanfordCoreNLP

 `The result`

 | Items | spaCy Create | spaCy sm | spaCy md | StanfordCoreNLP Create |